 Menopause begins in the ovaries — but it's deeply felt in the brain.

 As estrogen declines, the brain temporarily shifts how it uses fuel.
-This leads to brain fog, forget fulness, and word-finding struggles that many women experience but few are warned about.
+This leads to brain fog, forgetfulness, and word-finding struggles that many women experience but few are warned about.

 This isn't degeneration — it's adaptation.